DataDog/datadog-serverless-functions/Log/README.md

 ## 4. Testing it

-You are all set!
+If the test "succeeded", you are all set!
+The test log will not show up in the platform.

-The test should be quite natural if the pointed bucket(s) are filling up.
-There may be some latency between the time a S3 log file is posted and the Lambda function wakes up.
+For S3 logs, there may be some latency between the time a first S3 log file is posted and the Lambda function wakes up.